galaxyproject/galaxy-hub/README.md

 |autotoc|boolean|(true), false|flag whether to include table of contents in the right side|
 |title|string|(empty)|value of `<title>` HTML tag in the page and first page heading|

+### Redirects

+When deleting, consolidating, or renaming pages please save the urls by adding redirects to the [rewrite file](https://github.com/galaxyproject/infrastructure-playbook/blob/master/galaxyenv/templates/nginx/galaxyproject.j2#L46) in the infrastructure playbook.

 ## Deploying the site locally

 To edit and run the site locally, start by creating a fork of this repository.